-It is almost never a good idea to move a container using heavy equipment.
+You should never attempt to move a container with your own equipment.
 Our drivers are trained to place the container as close as possible to where you need it.
 Moving a container can damage it badly and can place it where it cannot be safely recovered by our truck when it is loaded.
 If there are special circumstances which require moving containers onsite, please call us so that we can work together to find a solution which allows us to safely accomplish this.

 Does Containers by Reaves offer recycling services?